shalatan/shalatan.github.io/android.md

   - `coroutineScope` : coroutineScope builder will suspend itself until all coroutines started inside of it are complete, hence there's no way to return from `callTwoAPI` until all coroutines are completed.
   ***Cancels whenever any of the children coroutine fails*** meaning if one network request fails, all of the others request would be cancelled immediately.
   - `supervisorScope` : supervisorScope builder won't cancel children when one them fails.
+- `Cancellation` : using function **cancel()** we can cancel any coroutine.
+  - Thanks to structured concurrency, when the root coroutine is canceled, we don’t need to manually cancel each of its children.
+Instead, each child coroutine is automatically sent a signal to cancel.
+  - But if coroutine code doesn’t cooperate by choosing to check for cancellation, it won’t notice the signal itself.
+We can check the **isActive** property of the CoroutineScope, or by calling its **ensureActive()** function.
+  - `Cancelling child coroutine` : We can cancel any child coroutine by calling **cancel()**, the cancellation does not affect parent or sibling coroutines.

 > [⭐](#interview-questions)
   **Q**: What is a difference between Threads & Coroutines? <br>